SAP ERP PICTURES

 Picture Description

-This flowchart outlines a sample “To-Be” Goods Receipt process in SAP MM as part of the Procure-to-Pay (P2P) cycle, detailing the steps for verifying, processing, and managing the receipt of goods.
+This flowchart outlines a sample “To-Be” Goods Receipt (aka GRN) process in SAP MM as part of the Procure-to-Pay (P2P) cycle, detailing the steps for verifying, processing, and managing the receipt of goods.
 Here’s a detailed breakdown of the process:

 1. Goods Receipt at Warehouse: The Supply Chain Management (SCM) team receives the goods at the warehouse.